baeriswyln/eth-cs/docs/data/rtai/privacy.md

 In federated learning, we try to train a model on data comming from third parties clients that do not want to share their data.
 Insetad, the clients shair a **training update** without sending the data itself.
 These updates are collected on a central server and result in a global model.
-Even though the data never leaves the client, the updaets still contain information regarding the data.
+Even though the data never leaves the client, the updates still contain information regarding the data.
 A malicious server might be able to reconstruct the data based on the update.

 ### FedSGD